 Produced in conjunction with the visuals, the series of map folds reveal posters of each region translated into anatomy.
 As one can seldom fold a map back to its original state, the exercise here engages the audience in the attempt of map folding to comprehend the idea of loss and displacement.
 Through this exercise, one examines poems which are made of headlines of each district.
 It speaks of an ever changing landscape and the perplexity that comes with it.

 Other, Self and the Yonder

-Working with the language of maps and the nervous system, the elements of Singapore landscapes are utilized to create a sense of movement through the space of the maps in the search for our identity.
+Working with the language of maps and the nervous system, the elements of the Singapore landscapes are utilized to create a sense of movement through the space of the maps in the search for our identity.

-The visuals that resemble a biological system are a series of new geographies that explore the connection between geology and biology.
+The visuals that resemble a biological system are a series of new geographies that explore the connections between geology and biology.
 With the notions of place and perception, it engages personal geographies with the use of human anatomy.

-As tools that are used to shape human behaviour, the elements of map with its lines and shapes resembles a human nervous system, reflecting the theory of an Aesthelogical Body by Edward Casey, placing body as a poetry of perception through time and space.
+As tools that are used to shape human behaviour, the elements of map with its lines and shapes resemble a human nervous system, reflecting the theory of an Aesthelogical Body by Edward Casey, placing body as a poetry of perception through time and space.
 A nervous system too, is ever-changing, a Thirdspace of a continually changing space.

 The narrative utilizes a series of old Singaporean maps in sequence, examining the growth of a "nervous system" from a cell to a multitude of different nervous systems akin to our human body as Thirdspace is conceived in our nation.

 “The brain – is wider than the sky.”

 The human mind is the most important yet least understood part of the human anatomy.
 There is little understanding of this organ that allows us to function on a daily basis.

 Spectrum is a seven series publication that revolves around the faculties of your mind.
 It covers every aspect of our brain faculties, helping us understand exactly who we are and why we do what we do.